Deploy demo app

 root

-or a user withsudo
+or a user with passwordlesssudo

 A small Virtual Private Server (VPS) or dedicated server from providers like Hetzner or DigitalOcean is a great choice for learning Uncloud and running lightweight services.
 We recommend using a freshly installed server as existing services on ports 80 and 443 can cause conflicts.